Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Graph Neural Network for Node-Level Transportation System Reliability Analysis

 \subsection{Graph Neural Network}

-In most of the first applications of neural networks, e.g. in image classification, the input data is structured and typically of Euclidean structure.
+In most of the first applications of neural networks, the input data is structured and typically of Euclidean structure.
 In graph applications, on the other hand, input is non-Euclidean and unstructured, containing different types of topologies.
 As such, normal neural network frameworks cannot handle graph data since the structure of the input data is not fixed.
-This paper leverages the graph neural network (GNN) \cite{sperduti1997supervised} and \cite{gori2005new} to tackle the non-Euclidean graph-structured inputs.
-GNN is an organic combination of connectionism and symbolism, which not only enables the deep learning model to be applicable to the non-Euclidean structure of the graph but also gives the deep learning model a certain causal reasoning ability \cite{Zhou2018Dec}.
+This paper leverages the GNN to tackle the non-Euclidean graph-structured inputs.
 Using the previously introduced notation for the graph, $G = (V, E)$, features used in the GNN consist of node features $X_n \subset \mathbb{R}^{|V|\times F_n}$ and edge features $X_e \subset \mathbb{R}^{|E|\times F_e}$, where $|V|$ and $|E|$ denote the number of nodes and edges, $|F_v|$ and $|F_e|$ denote the dimension of features for each node and edge.
 The process of combining features from a node and other nodes is called message passing.
 There are various approaches to exploiting node features.
-For instance, graph convolutional network (GCN)\cite{Kipf2016Sep} accomplishes message passing by using the adjacency matrix $A$, or in an improved way by using a normalized adjacency matrix.
-GCN has shown great potential in many areas, for instance text classification \cite{yao2019graph}, image captioning \cite{yao2018exploring}, and traffic prediction \cite{Li2017Jul,Mallick2020Jul}.
+For instance, graph convolutional network \cite{Kipf2016Sep} accomplishes message passing by using the adjacency matrix $A$, or in an improved way by using a normalized adjacency matrix.

-However, the adjacency matrix contains the intra-node information, and it can only be used for transductive learning tasks, where the model is not capable of training on partial graphs and testing on unseen parts of the graph or different graphs.
+However, the adjacency matrix contains the intra-node information, and it can only be used for transductive learning tasks.
 To overcome this obstacle, GraphSAGE \cite{hamilton2017inductive} is proposed to enable inductive learning tasks without exploiting the adjacency matrix.
-This model learns to generate low-dimensional node embeddings by means of sampling and aggregating node neighbor features through the aggregation function.
-The widely used aggregation functions are the average operation and maximum operation \cite{geisler2020reliable}.
-GraphSAGE uses learned neural networks to aggregate information and compute the embedding based on the central vertex and its neighbors.
-The learned aggregation consists of two stages: feature aggregation and feature update. {The learned aggregation step is modeled as a single layer in the graph neural network.}
+GraphSAGE uses parametrized neural networks to aggregate node information based on the central vertex and its neighbors.
+The learned node aggregation consists of two stages: feature aggregation and feature update. {The learned aggregation step is modeled as a single layer in the graph neural network.}

 In the feature aggregation stage, {at step $k$ (or in the $k^{\mathrm{th}}$ layer) for each node $v$}, we aggregate the features of its neighbors denoted by $x_u^k \in \mathbb{R}^{1\times d_n^k}, \forall u \in \mathcal{N}(v)$ according to: